-Drinking alcohol can lead to serious low blood sugar reactions if you take insulin or the types of diabetes pills that stimulate insulin production.
+Drinking alcohol can lead to serious low blood sugar reactions for those taking insulin or the types of diabetes pills that stimulate insulin production.
 Yet many adults with diabetes want to know if, and when, they can safely have an occasional drink.

-• When carbohydrate foods are eaten, they digest and turn into glucose.
+• Remember, when carbohydrate foods are eaten, they digest and turn into glucose.
 This glucose is needed to fuel the brain, tissues, muscles and organs.
 The blood sugar levels are typically at their highest peak about one to two hours after the meal.
 It takes about 4 hours to completely use or store the glucose from the previous meal.